-Of these places 85% will be allocated to those living in the Harrogate Deanery and 15% to those living in the Ripon Deanery based on the points allocated for church attendance (see Appendix 1 for details of the points allocation).
+Of these places 85% will be allocated to those living in the Harrogate Deanery and 15% to those living in the Ripon Deanery based on the points allocated for church attendance at a place of public worship.

+(See note H) (see Appendix 1 for details of the points allocation).
+Points will be separately allocated for church attendance for both Parent/Carer and child.
 The Governors will require confirmation from a priest or minister of this commitment.

-After the initial allocation a single waiting list will be drawn up for foundation places across both Deaneries and places will be allocated to those with the highest points total based on frequency of attendance at public worship by both the parent or guardian and the child.
-(Please refer to Appendix 1).
 If there is a need to differentiate between applications with the same number of points, priority will be determined by geographic proximity to the school by the nearest route according to the NYCC electronic measuring system.

 Applicants not successful will be placed on a waiting list.
-The waiting list will be kept until the end of the academic year to which it relates.
-(See note G)
+The waiting list will be kept until the end of the academic year to which it relates (See note G).
+After the initial allocation a single waiting list will be drawn up for foundation places across both Deaneries and places will be allocated to those with the highest points total based on frequency of attendance at public worship by both the parent/carer and the child.
+(Please refer to Appendix 1).